hb20007/greek-dialect-classifier/README.md

 > Putting an end to “It's all Greek to me”

-A classifier that identifies Greek text as Cypriot Greek (CG) or Standard Modern Greek (SMG)
+This is a classifier that identifies Greek text as Cypriot Greek (CG) or Standard Modern Greek (SMG).

+For more information, you can read my thesis: .

 ## 1. Notebooks
 |Index of Jupyter Notebooks|